Mattia46/firstMonth/pills/command_line.md

 Note: you can get something similar at the bottom of the Nitrous Web IDE:

 ![Nitrous command line](https://www.dropbox.com/s/qdvp81om2571pn7/Screenshot%202014-10-15%2010.45.09.png?dl=1 "Nitrous command line")

-Directories in the command line are just a different way to access the directories you already have on your computer.
+Directories in the command line are just a different way to access the directories (or folders) you already have on your computer.
 So, for example, you can see in the screenshot that I'm currently in the "Desktop" directory.
 If I were to delete a file that's in that directory from the command line, it will delete it from the user-interface that you're used to using as well.

 As we progress through this lesson, please type every command into the terminal for yourself.
 If you simply read without doing, you're highly unlikely to remember the commands.
 This is a universal rule when learning how to code: try everything.

 Don't forget that if you can access the history of your commands by pressing up and down arrows, so if you want to run the command you type a minute ago, just press the up arrow until you see it.

-Now that you have the Terminal open, I recommend right clicking on the icon and selecting Options → Keep in Dock.
+Now that you have the Terminal open, if you are on a Mac, I recommend right clicking on the icon and selecting Options → Keep in Dock.
 We'll be using the terminal a lot so you want easy access to it.

 ![alt text](https://dchtm6r471mui.cloudfront.net/hackpad.com_ymW6Sl1t69J_p.52567_1380901047979_Screen%20Shot%202013-10-04%20at%2016.37.09.png "Keep in dock")